AugurProject/augur-walkthrough/disputing.md

 - [ ] Verify only users with REP can buy participation tokens
 - [ ] Verfiy REP balance reduces correctly after user buys participation tokens
-- [ ] Verify account has participation tokens
+- [ ] Verify that the amount of participation tokens you purchased has been added to "X REP Staked" on the Reporting: Dispute page.
-- [ ] Verify account can redeem REP on next fee window
+- [ ] Place and settle a couple trades on a market to create reporting fees.
+Push time forward to the next fee window.
+Then, verify that the Portfolio: Reporting page is showing the correct balance for REP available to claim (plus some ETH for reporting fees) and that you can claim it.
-- [ ] Verify account balances after redeeming
+- [ ] Verify that your account balance updates correctly after redeeming

 ## Notes

 Make sure when pushing time to the next fee window that a fee window has been created.
-Fee Window get created whenever a market has been successfully reported or when there has been a successful dispute.
+Fee Windows get created whenever a market has been successfully reported or when there has been a successful dispute.
 Flash script get-balance can be used to get account balances for REP, ETH and participation tokens.

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)